Pattern 1769 Land Service musket

 OL: 57 5/8" Barrel: 41 15/16" x .80 caliber

 Acc.
 No. 1974-57

 Pattern 1769 Land service musket of standard form, with walnut stock, round barrel, rounded brass mounts and straight-bottomed Pattern 1755 double-bridled lock.

 Mark(s):Lock engraved with "Crown GR" ahead of cock with "TOWER" behind, and a "Crowned Broad Arrow" is struck under the pan.
-Barrel is struck with the usual Ordnance View & Proof marks, in addition to the maker's mark "IW" under a star (for John Whately).
+Barrel is engraved "71 REGT 1T B" and is struck with the usual Ordnance View & Proof marks, in addition to the maker's mark "HB" (for Harris & Barker).
+Wristplate is engraved "A / 70."